-The Château Frontenac Hotel in Quebec City, Canada, opened its doors on December 20, 1893.
-Named for the man who was governor of New France for over 20 years in the 17th century, the luxury, castle-like hotel has grown from 170 rooms to its current 613 rooms.
+The Château Frontenac Hotel in Quebec City, Canada opened its doors on December 20, 1893.
+Named for the governor of the New France colony in America in the 17th century, the luxury, castle-like hotel has grown from 170 rooms to its current 613 rooms.

-The Palace Hotel, which survived the San Francisco earthquake of 1906, only to then be consumed by the fires that followed in the quake’s aftermath, reopened its doors on December 19, 1909.
+The Palace Hotel, which survived the 1906 San Francisco earthquake, only to be consumed by the fires in the quake’s aftermath, reopened its doors on December 19, 1909.
 It is currently a Starwood Luxury Collection property.

 The Boeing Airplane Co.
 B-1 mail plane, the first Boeing-designed commercial aircraft, made its first flight on December 27, 1919.

 The Drake Hotel in Chicago opened its doors on December 31, 1920.
 The luxury hotel is a longtime rival of the historic Palmer House hotel in Chicago.

 The attack on Pearl Harbor by the Empire of Japan occurred on December 7, 1941, bringing the United States into World War II.

 On December 7, 1946, the deadliest hotel fire in United States history occurred at the Winecoff Hotel, now known as the Ellis Hotel, in Atlanta, Georgia.
 One hundred and nineteen people perished in the blaze.

 The Park Slope Plane Crash occurred on December 16, 1960, when United Airlines Flight 826 collided with Trans World Airlines Flight 266 over New York City.
 All 128 passengers onboard the flights, as well as six people on the ground, lost their lives.
 The incident became the first time in history that a black box was used to provide details in a plane crash investigation.